Advocating For Your Best Interests

 Contact Our Laguna Beach, California, Temporary Spousal Support Attorneys

+Hiring the right Orange County alimony lawyer can make a significant difference in the outcome of your spousal support negotiations.
+It’s essential to have reliable legal representation to guide you through the difficult divorce process, and our team is ready to help you.
 To learn more about spousal support in California, please contact The Law Offices of Dorie A. Rogers, APC, at 714-602-1492 to schedule a consultation with a Newport Beach spousal support attorney.

 “Dorie is a very powerful attorney and a great asset to have on your side in any family legal matter.
 She is extremely bright and insightful, and I got everything I asked for in my lawsuit.”